If you want to make your punch needle project into a small pillow, bowl filler, or shelf sitter,

 Cut a piece of backing fabric the same size.

-I am using brown wool for the back of this pillow.
+I am using brown felted wool for the back of this pillow.

 Layer the punched piece and the backing fabric, right sides together.